andr-ew/nest_/README.md

 start here! the studies assume only basic knowledge of lua and the norns system (see [norns studies](https://monome.org/docs/norns/scripting/) if you want to get your bearings first).

-get the study scripts by installing `nest_` in the maiden project manager. feel free to play around with study scripts 2-4 on your grid before digging in to the rest! (if you’re using norns gridless, see the note above on compatibility).
+get the study scripts by installing `nest_` in the maiden project manager. feel free to play around with the scriptss on your grid before digging in to the rest! (if you’re using norns gridless, see the note above on compatibility).

 1. [nested affordances](./study/study1.md)